SciresM/3ds-crypto-server/README.md

 Also requires very recent ctrulib (for PS_EncryptDecryptAES to actually work).

+Probably also requires you to enable "Patch SVC/service access" in Luma config.

 Gets about ~925 KB/s on my console/network.

 See crypto_client.py for an example client.